Opop29/Activity-1-Success-vs-Failure/README.md

 # Comparative Analysis of Successful and Failed Enterprise System Implementations
 #b.1 Company Overview

 Gaisano Mall is a well-known retail chain in the Philippines.
-The company decided to use an enterprise resource planning (ERP) system to make its operations smoother, improve how it manages inventory, and provide better service to customers.
-The company was growing quickly, and it needed a centralized system to manage its supply chain and sales data efficiently.
+The company decided to install an enterprise resource planning (ERP) system to centralize its operations, improve how it manages its inventory, and provide better customer service.
+The company was growing very fast, and it needed a centralized system to manage its supply chain and sales data effectively.

 #b.2 Implementation Process

-The company carefully studied its needs and consulted with key stakeholders before starting the implementation.
-It chose a reliable ERP vendor that offered strong support after the system was installed.
-Instead of launching everything at once, the company introduced the system in phases to avoid major disruptions.
-Employees received thorough training and support to help them adjust to the new system.
-The company also kept track of how well the system was working and solved problems as they arose.
+The firm thoroughly studied its needs and involved the key stakeholders before starting the implementation.
+The firm chose a reputable ERP vendor that offered great post-installation support.
+Instead of installing everything at once, the firm installed the system in stages in order not to disrupt business operations dramatically.
+Employees were provided with exhaustive training and support to familiarize them with the new system.
+The firm also tracked the efficiency of the system and resolved issues as they arose.

+1.3 Key Success Factors

+There were reasons why the ERP system succeeded.
+The management of the company remained committed to the project and was well planned.
+The workers participated and were maintained through training exercises.
+There was good support provided by the vendor of the ERP system, with the vendor tailor-making the system to meet the needs of the company.
+Step-by-step roll-out of the system also worked to mitigate the risks involved.
+The firm kept monitoring and sustaining the system afterward.